GoogleChrome/web.dev/src/site/content/en/blog/intersectionobserver-v2/index.md

   Visibility is *much more expensive* to compute than intersection.
 For that reason, Intersection Observer&nbsp;v2 is *not intended to be used broadly* in the way that Intersection Observer&nbsp;v1 is.
-Intersection Observer&nbsp;v2 is focused on combatting fraud and should be used only when Intersection Observer&nbsp;v1 functionality is *truly* insufficient.
+Intersection Observer&nbsp;v2 is focused on combatting fraud and should be used only when the visibility information is needed and when Intersection Observer&nbsp;v1 functionality is therefore insufficient.
 {% endAside %}

 ## What does the new code look like in practice?